 Asthma is a chronic condition of the lungs caused by inflammation of your airways.
 As a result, your airways get tighten.
 This results in wheezing and breathing difficulties.
 Asthma is an everyday problem for those who are suffering from it.
-But in this modern era, doctors are suggesting medical marijuana for asthma treatment.
+But in this modern era, doctors are suggesting best medical marijuana for asthma treatment.
+Many people asks can you get a medical card for asthma you know now that the answer is yes.

 According to the National Heart, Lung, and Blood Institute, quite 25 million Americans have asthma.
 Many of them are checking out natural and alternative treatment methods.